-Following our community consultation and further discussions with tenants affected by our proposals, we anticipate submitting planning applications this Autumn and hope to have permission in place in the Spring of 2020, although planning applications are often subject to delays.
+Following our community consultation and further discussions with tenants affected by our proposals, we anticipate submitting planning applications this Spring and hope to have permission in place in the Summer of 2020, although planning applications are often subject to delays.

 When will I have to move out?

 At this stage it is not possible to give an accurate estimate as redevelopment requires a relatively long lead-in period before demolition and construction works can take place.
 Work includes submitting a planning application and procurement of a build contractor.
 We will always aim to keep our residents updated on progress and give as much notice as we can.

 Will I be entitled to any compensation if I have to move?

 You will be entitled to Home Loss and Disturbance payments when you move, subject to your rent/ council tax being in credit and reasonable relocation costs.
 As an indication, the Home Loss payment currently stands at £6,300.
 Disturbance payments are paid to tenants to cover the reasonable costs and expenses incurred as a result of moving out of your home.

 More information on these payments will be given to tenants affected by our proposals.

 How will you address the parking issues on the estate?